 Straight time means that you will not be released from the jail until your term is completed.
 You will, however, receive day-for-day credit and therefore only serve one-half of your sentence unless you were convicted of an offense involving bodily harm , in which case you will serve the entire sentence.
 You will also not receive day-for-day credit if you are sentenced to work release.

 Work release means you are released on workdays, so that you do not lose your job.
 You must provide proof of your employment schedule and are responsible for getting to and from work.
 Another alternative is weekends in jail where you report at a specific time on Friday and are released at a specific time on Sunday.

-Some counties allow you to do your “weekends” in the middle of the week if your job requires you to work weekends.
+Some counties, like Kendall County, allow you to do your “weekends” in the middle of the week if your job requires you to work weekends.

 Court Supervision is a form of probation only available in misdemeanor cases, although there are few charges in which supervision is not an option, such as domestic battery and resisting a peace officer.

 The benefit of court supervision is that once your period of supervision ends your case is dismissed.
 The period of supervision can be up to two years, but it is often less than that.
 Although the case is technically dismissed, saying so is misleading because the charge will remain on your criminal record.

 The difference between supervision and other forms of probation is that you are not actually convicted of the crime and you may petition the court to expunge it from your record.
 For most offenses you must wait two years from the date your supervision ends to seek expungement.